SwiftSeal/resistify/README.md

  - `prr.fasta` - A fasta file of all PRRs identified.

 > [!WARNING]
-> This pipeline is GPU-accelerated and will be extremely slow on CPU only.
+> This pipeline is GPU-accelerated and will be slow on CPU only.

 #### How does it work?